thisisobate/kyverno-website/src/content/docs/policies/other-cel/topologyspreadconstraints-policy/topologyspreadconstraints-policy.md

 ---
-title: "Spread Pods Across Nodes & Zones in CEL expressions"
+title: 'Spread Pods Across Nodes & Zones in CEL expressions'
 category: Sample in CEL
 version: 1.11.0
 subject: Deployment, StatefulSet
-policyType: "validate"
+policyType: 'validate'
 description: >
   Deployments to a Kubernetes cluster with multiple availability zones often need to distribute those replicas to align with those zones to ensure site-level failures do not impact availability.
 This policy ensures topologySpreadConstraints are defined,  to spread pods over nodes and zones.
 Deployments or Statefulsets with less than 3  replicas are skipped.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other-cel/topologyspreadconstraints-policy/topologyspreadconstraints-policy.yaml" target="-blank">/other-cel/topologyspreadconstraints-policy/topologyspreadconstraints-policy.yaml</a>

 ```yaml